hyunseobsong/aumic/README.md

 # aumic
-AUtomated Metabolic modeling tool Incorporating the Cybernetic approach
+Automated tool for metabolic modeling integrated with the cybernetic regulatory mechanisms